-• Grant funds are expected to serve 2000 individuals in the first year.

-• Reduce unmet treatment needs and reduce opioid overdose related deaths through the provision of treatment and recovery services.
+- Grant funds are expected to serve 2000 individuals in the first year and an additional 1000 individuals in the second year. - Reduce unmet treatment needs and reduce opioid overdose related deaths through the provision of treatment and recovery services.

-This is the first year of a two-year grant that partially overlays year two of the Opioid STR grant.
+This is the second year of a two-year grant that partially overlays year three of the Opioid STR grant.